CassRai/CassRai/README.md

 - 🤖: I am interested in Artificial Intelligence and Robotics.
 - 🏑 I play badminton and  I am also in my University's mixed hockey team.
 - 📖 I love to read - especially classics.
-- 🎼 Constantly listening to music - particuarly 80s, 90s and 00s hits!
+- 🎼 I am onstantly listening to music - particuarly 80s, 90s and 00s hits!
 - 🏛️ I love learning about history - through museums, tours and documentaries